Inflation gives Eastern European currencies wings – DW – 05/10/2023

 "This may lead to a weakening of the purchasing power.
 Additionally, an economic slowdown may result in lower foreign investments and higher government deficits.
 Both factors would be negative," he said.

-Subsequently, PIE analyses anticipate the current strengthening of the zloty and other CEE currencies not lasting long.
+Subsequently, PIE analyses anticipate the current strengthening of the zloty and other CEE currencies will not last long.
 "Our long-term projections indicate that these currencies will likely depreciate.
 But there may be variations among the countries."